DanielAvram1/currency-exchange/README.md

 # You can see the app here
 https://danielavram1.github.io/currency-exchange/

-I am not totally sure if github runs the app only as a static application, but it's more than enough to see how the app's UI and logic work.
+GitHub runs the app only as a static application, but it's more than enough to see how the app's UI and logic work, although there are some issues that appear only on github host, but the app runs as it should be on the local machine.

 # To run the app on your PC